 \begin{proof}[Proof of \autoref{t3:main}.(a)] Let $\cD$ and $F$ be as in \autoref{t3:main}.(a), and let $X$ be an object of $\cD$.
 We have $\beta^{X}\leq\dim F(X)$ by the analog of \autoref{l:main}.
 We will show that $b_{n}^{\dim F(X)}\leq b_{n}^{X}$, which implies the claim by \autoref{p:glm}.

 To this end, recall that $p=\mathrm{char}(\bk)\in\BN\cup\{\infty\}$.
 Recall that simple representations of the symmetric group $S_{n}$ are labeled by $p$-regular partitions $\lambda$ of $n$, see e.g. \cite[Theorem 3.43]{Ma-hecke-schur} for an even more general statement.
-Let $D_{\lambda}$ be the simple representation labeled by $\lambda$.
-Then Schur--Weyl duality, see e.g. \cite[E.17]{Ja-reps-algebraic-groups}, gives
+Let $D_{\lambda}$ be the simple representation labeled by $\lambda$. {By Schur--Weyl duality, see e.g. \cite[E.17]{Ja-reps-algebraic-groups}, we have an epimorphism

+Hence the number of indecomposable summands in $V_M^{\otimes n}$ equals the number of primitive idempotents of $\bk S_n$, in a fixed decomposition of the identity, that are not sent to zero.
+Such a decomposition always consists of $\dim D_\lambda$ idempotents corresponding to $D_\lambda$, for each $p$-regular partition $\lambda$.
+Again by Schur-Weyl duality, this yields

-{where the sum runs over all $p$-regular partitions of $n$ with $\leq M$ rows.} By assumption, we have algebra morphisms
+{where the sum runs over all $p$-regular partitions of $n$ with $\leq M$ rows.}} By assumption, we have algebra morphisms

 where the composite is the usual permutation action of $S_{n}$.
 For any $p$-regular partition $\lambda$ let $e_{\lambda}\in\bk[S_{n}]$ be a primitive idempotent such that $\bk[S_{n}]e_{\lambda}$ is the projective cover of $D_{\lambda}$ and let $\Pi_\lambda X$ be the direct summand $e_\lambda(X^{\otimes n})$ of $X^{\otimes n}$.
 Clearly $\Pi_\lambda X$ is not zero whenever $\Pi_{\lambda}F(X):=e_{\lambda}\big(F(X)^{\otimes n}\big)$ is not zero.
 Hence $X^{\otimes n}$ decomposes as a direct sum of $\Pi_{\lambda}X$ (where the latter need not be indecomposable) with multiplicities $\dim D_{\lambda}$.
 By the above, this shows that $b_{n}^{X}$ is indeed bounded below by $b_{n}^{\dim F(X)}$. \end{proof}